vuejs/vuex/docs/en/mutations.md

   }
 }
 ```
-You can also use the `mapMutations` helper to maps component methods like this:
+You can also use the `mapMutations` helper to map component methods like this:

 ``` js
 import { mapMutations } from 'vuex'